maurelian/0x-contracts/contracts/0x_audit_midreport.md

 # 2 - Introduction

-From June 28 through July 21 of 2017, ConsenSys Diligence conducted an initial phase of a security audit of the 0xProject's contract system.
+From July 3 through July 21 of 2017, ConsenSys Diligence conducted an initial phase of a security audit of the 0xProject's contract system.
 The findings of this preliminary audit are presented here in this document.

 ## 2.1 Audit Goals